 A Roman cassock has buttons or snaps down the front.
 An Anglican cassock is generally double breasted.
 Mine is halfway between the two.
 The cassock has a cloth cincture, which you are not able to see, because of the black-on-black effect.

 Next, we add the surplice to the cassock:

 In this picture, I am wearing a surplice over the cassock.
 (Surplices are only worn with cassocks.)
-In Anglican churches, lay people often dress this way when they are helping to lead worship.
-Acolytes commonly wear surplices over red cassocks.
+In Anglican churches, lay people often dress this way (without the clergy collar) when they are helping to lead worship.
+Acolytes commonly wear white surplices over red cassocks.
 Sometimes choirs wear the cassock and surplice combination, in which case the cassocks can be any color.